Siemens and Halske T52: Operation

 The teleprinters of the day emitted each character as five parallel bits on five lines, typically encoded in the Baudot code or something similar.
 The T52 had ten pinwheels, which were stepped in a complex nonlinear way, based in later models on their positions from various relays in the past, but in such a way that they could never stall.
 Each of the five plaintext bits was then XORed with the XOR sum of 3 taps from the pinwheels, and then cyclically adjacent pairs of plaintext bits were swapped or not, according to XOR sums of three (different) output bits.
 The numbers of pins on all the wheels were coprime, and the triplets of bits that controlled each XOR or swap were selectable through a plugboard.

 This produced a much more complex cipher than the Lorenz machine, and also means that the T52 is not just a pseudorandom number generator-and-XOR cipher.
 For example, if a cipher clerk erred and sent two different messages using exactly the same settings—a depth of two in Bletchley jargon—this could be detected statistically but was not immediately and trivially solvable as it would be with the Lorenz.

 Models

 Siemens produced several and mostly incompatible versions of the T52: the T52a and T52b, which differed only in their electrical noise suppression, and the T52c, T52d and T52e.
-While the T52a/b and T52c were cryptologically weak, the last two were more advanced devices; the movement of the wheels was intermittent, the decision on whether or not to advance them being controlled by logic circuits which took as input data from the wheels themselves.
+While the T52a/b and T52c were cryptologically weak, the last two were more advanced devices; the movement of the wheels was intermittent, the decision on whether or not to advance them being controlled by logic circuits which took input data from the wheels themselves.

 In addition, a number of conceptual flaws, including very subtle ones, had been eliminated.
 One such flaw was the ability to reset the keystream to a fixed point, which led to key reuse by undisciplined machine operators.